Documentation center

 Discretization of lice skirt panels

 Building FEM-models one will always encounter the trade-off between the level of details, number of elements and access to computer power.
-The more comprehensive the model, the more time and effort is needed to solver the differential equations.
+The more comprehensive the model is, the more time and effort is needed to solve the differential equations.

-In some situations, too few elements (that is, membrane panels) representing the lice skirt may cause the model to be too stiff, especially in the water line where waves contribute to large response.
+In some situations, too few membrane panels representing the lice skirt may cause the model to be too stiff, especially in the water line where waves contribute to large response.
 The user may then introduce additional elements on the lice skirt in the vicinity of the water line.
 This is illustrated in the figure below.

-Have in mind, the convergence issue might as well be due to too many elements in the lice skirt.
-Making it to soft may introduce unrealistic large response.
-The user is encouraged to try either increase or decrease the number of elements in the vicinity of the water line.
+Bear in mind, the convergence issue might as well be due to too many elements in the lice skirt.
+Making it too soft may introduce unrealistic large response.
+The user is encouraged to try either to increase or decrease the number of elements in the vicinity of the water line.

 Discretization of time-domain analysis